QuiteAFancyEmerald/Holy-Unblocker/CONTRIBUTING.md

   Use the prefix `test:` for commits related to adding or modifying tests.
   Example: `test: add tests for user authentication`

+- **Additions**:
+  Use the prefix `add:` for commits that include new code additions, such as functions, classes, or modules that enhance the project.
+  Example: `add: create user profile component`

+- **Updates**:
+  Use the prefix `update:` for commits that modify existing functionality, improve performance, or make changes that are not new features but enhance the current implementation.
+  Example: `update: enhance user profile loading performance`

 - **Version Changes**:
   Use the format `v6.x.x` for version bumps.
 List the changes made.
   Example: v6.3.9 - Added Contributing.md, Testing Out Deployment Fixes